toscawidgets/tw2.core/docs/standalone.rst

 GrowingGrid
 -----------

-The list of cast is somewhat limited; it's not possible to have more than five cast members.
-We can use a widget from tw2.dynforms to help with this.
+The list of cast is somewhat limited; there's no easy way to delete a row, any you can't add more than five people at once.
+We can use a widget from tw2.dynforms to improve this.
 GrowingGridLayout is a dynamic grid that can grow client-side.
+Be aware that tw2.dynforms requires your site's visitors to have JavaScript enabled.

 To use this, update ``myapp.py``; at the top of the file add::